98 Spare Bedroom Ideas

 Create a space that is distraction-free and perfect for work.
 Start with a functional desk that has a large enough work surface and storage compartments.
 You could even install cabinets above the desk for additional storage.
 Make sure you have plenty of plugs for all of your electronics and accessories.
 Finally, choose a chair that’s comfortable but also attractive.
 This will help the space to blend in more and not look like an oddball office desk.

 Place a small rug under the desk and chair to help define the study space.
 You can also do this with dedicated light.
-Use a lamp on the desk or lights in the ceiling that illuminates the area.
+Use a lamp on the desk or lights in the ceiling that illuminate the area.

-11. Small Spare Bedroom Ideas
+10. Small Spare Bedroom Ideas for Cozy Comfort

 If you have a small room that you aren’t quite sure what to do with, turning it into a sleeping space is an easy option.
 This small bedroom could function as a small bedroom when you have guests and a storage room when you don’t.